3 Small Changes for a Leaner, Healthier You

 There are plenty of reasons to try and fit more water into your daily life.
 First of all, even mild dehydration can decrease your energy levels and cause reductions in memory and brain performance, as well as giving you some pretty nasty headaches.
 By drinking more water, you can ensure that your body is performing at its optimum level.

-Aside from this, you can mitigate some unpleasant medical conditions by drinking more water.
+Aside from this, you can mitigate some unpleasant body and mind circumstances by drinking more water.
 It’s well known that hangovers are caused by dehydration, so drinking a glass of water between drinks is a great way to avoid them.
 But aside from self-inflicted conditions such as this, water can also relieve constipation, especially in people who don’t usually drink enough water.
 And finally, water may help to treat kidney stones, which are clumps of mineral crystal buildup in the urinary system.
 The increase in fluid can dilute these crystals, and there is a little evidence which suggests that more water can decrease the risk of stones forming in the first place.

 One of the biggest selling points for drinking more water, however, is that it could help you to lose weight by increasing your metabolic rate.
 In fact, half a liter of water can increase metabolism by 24-30% for 1.5 hours.
 Also, drinking cold water half an hour before a meal seems to be the most effective method for using water to lose weight.